informalsystems/testnets/docs/network-layout-spec.md

     password: $INFLUXDB_PASSWORD

 # A mapping of named sub-groups of nodes within the desired test network
 # resource group.
+All group names (e.g. `my_validators`, `my_seeds`, etc.) are
+# totally arbitrary.
+You can have as many groups with different identifiers as
+# you want.
 tendermint_network:
-  # `my_validators` could be any kind of unique identifier for this group
   - my_validators:
       # If you want to deploy an official release of Tendermint, just specify
       # a version number here and its binary will be deployed from GitHub.
       tendermint: v0.31.7

+      # Are these nodes to be validators?
+(Default: yes)
+      validators: yes

       # Are these nodes' details to be included in the `genesis.json` file?
       # (Default: yes)
       in_genesis: yes

       # Should these nodes' Tendermint services be started?
 (Default: yes)
-      #start: yes
+      start: yes

       # Where to find the configuration file to use as a template for
       # generating configuration for all of the nodes in this sub-network.